Documentation menu

 Two kinds

-• Custom variables (your company’s own) — create whatever you need.
+• Custom variables — your company’s own.
+Create whatever you need.

-Using variables in an assembly
+Using a variable in an assembly

-4. When the assembly is applied, the user can override the default for that one application — without changing the assembly itself.
+In any component’s quantity expression, type { and pick the variable from the dropdown.
+When the assembly is applied, the user can override the default for that one application — without changing the assembly itself.

 Real example